Yluro/symmetry-measurements/README.md

 1. Open a structure in Olex2.
 2. Select the atoms you want to include in the measurement.
- - If one atom is selected, the neighboring atoms will be taken into account to form a centered shape (i.e. a coordination structure).
+ - If one atom is selected, the neighbouring atoms will be taken into account to form a centered shape (i.e. a coordination structure).
  - If multiple atoms are selected, the will be interpreted as a non centered shape (i.e. a borane cluster).
 4. Run `spy.SymmetryMeasurements.autoSHAPE()` from the Olex2 console or from the Tools/SymmetryMeasurements panel.
 5. Results are printed to the console and saved in `<FilePath>/autoSHAPE/`.

+#### _New in version 0.2_
+There is an option to merge pi-bonded ligands into a centroid.
+If checked, autoshape will interpret pi-bonded ligands as the average of the fragments as per Cirera _et al_.$^4$

 ## Octahedral Distortion Parameters.
 Symmetry Measurements includes a reimplementation of the [OctaDist](https://octadist.github.io/)$^3$ algorithm.
 Unlike the original implementation, this version identifies opposite faces and vertices of an octahedron using topological criteria.
 It relies on constructing a convex hull that is topologically equivalent to an octahedron.
 As a result, the algorithm may fail when more than three vertices are coplanar, causing the convex hull to degenerate into a different polyhedral shape.